GaaSyy

-Yoshikazu Higashitani (東谷 義和, Higashitani Yoshikazu), also known as GaaSyy (ガーシー, Gāshī) is a former Japanese politician, former YouTuber and former businessman.
-He was elected into the House of Councillors in 2022 as part of the NHK Party, but was expelled on March 15, 2023, for not attending any sessions of Parliament.
+Yoshikazu Higashitani (東谷 義和, Higashitani Yoshikazu), also known as GaaSyy (ガーシー, Gāshī) is a Japanese politician, YouTuber, and businessman.
+He was elected into the House of Councillors in 2022 as part of the NHK Party, but was expelled on March 15, 2023 for not attending any sessions of Parliament.
 The following day, the Tokyo Metropolitan Police Department sought an arrest warrant for alleged defamation of celebrities in his YouTube videos.
+On June 4, 2023, the Metropolitan Police Department arrested Higashitani immediately upon his arrival at Narita Airport on suspicion of habitually threatening celebrities and others.

 Career

 GaaSyy rose to prominence in 2022 after starting a YouTube channel where he spoke about alleged scandals in the entertainment industry.
+Of note was his coverage of the Johnny Kitagawa sexual abuse scandal, where GaaSyy was described by the sexual abuse victim and former Johnny's Jr. member Kauan Okamoto as "the only person in Japanese media to cover the story at the time".
 His channel gained 1.3 million subscribers before being shut down in July of that year.
-His success led to Takashi Tachibana, the leader of the fringe NHK Party that focuses on reforms to the Japanese public broadcaster, to recruit him for the 2022 Japanese House of Councillors election.
-GaaSyy's platform included a pledge to work from overseas, and won election with over 287,000 votes.
+His success led Takashi Tachibana, the leader of the fringe NHK Party that focuses on reforms to the Japanese public broadcaster NHK, to recruit him for the 2022 Japanese House of Councillors election.
+GaaSyy's platform included a pledge to work from overseas, and won the election with over 287,000 votes.

-As of July 2022, he lives in Dubai, the United Arab Emirates.
+At the time of his election, GaaSyy lived in Dubai, United Arab Emirates.
 In August 2022 he skipped what would have been his first day as a lawmaker because he feared arrest, on grounds of alleged fraud and defamation against celebrities, if he came to Japan.
 GaaSyy skipped all future House of Councillors sessions, instead continuing to post on his social media channels.

 In January 2023, locations linked to GaaSyy and his advertising revenue management company were raided by police to investigate alleged defamation and intimidation of celebrities as well as obstruction of business.
-The Tokyo Metropolitan Police Department also requested GaaSyy appear for an interview.
+The Tokyo Metropolitan Police Department also requested GaaSyy to appear for an interview.

 In February 2023, GaaSyy was asked by the House of Councillors to fly to Tokyo and deliver an in-person apology for his continued absence during an open session, the penultimate disciplinary step before expulsion.
 GaaSyy initially promised to do so, but backtracked, citing fear of prosecution despite sitting parliamentarians in Japan having immunity from prosecution.
-HIs reversal lead to party leader Tachibana resigning in favour of actress Ayaka Otsu.
-GaaSyy istead posted a video about going to Gaziantep, Turkey to help in the recovery efforts after the February 2023 earthquake.
+His reversal led to party leader Tachibana resigning in favour of actress Ayaka Otsu.
+GaaSyy instead posted a video about going to Gaziantep, Turkey to help in the recovery efforts after the February 2023 earthquake.